 How do Admiral Markets and TMGM differ in terms of minimum deposit?
 What about average spreads and funding options?

 Admiral Markets requires a minimum deposit of $100, while TMGM requires a minimum deposit of $100.
-From our testing we found Admiral Markets offers spreads of 0.8 (July 2021), while TMGM offers spreads of 0.96 (July 2021).
-Admiral Markets supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw) for popular funding options, where TMGM supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw).
+It's also important to ensure your broker accepts the funding options and deposit methods that work best for you.
+In our research, we've found that Admiral Markets supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw) for funding and deposit methods, whereas TMGM supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw)

-Which brokers offers more tradeable asset classes, Admiral Markets or TMGM?
+Which broker offers more tradeable asset classes, Admiral Markets or TMGM?

 Can I trade cryptocurrency with Admiral Markets or TMGM?

 Crypto trading has become popular among forex traders across a range of international jurisdictions.
 As a result, many forex brokers now offer crypto products to their clients; most crypto assets are offered either as an underlying physical asset (such as when you own actual bitcoin assets, for example) or as a derivative product like a CFD.
 If you are looking to trade physical cryptocurrencies, you’ll find that neither Admiral Markets nor TMGM allow you to trade physical cryptocurrencies.

 Who offers more research tools, Admiral Markets or TMGM?